DamiaoCode/gameranx-top-x-comment/README.md

 # YouTube Timestamp Extractor

-A Python script that automatically extracts and posts timestamps with game titles from YouTube videos, specifically designed for gaming channels like Gameranx.
+A Python script that automatically extracts and posts timestamps with game titles from YouTube videos, specifically designed for Gameranx.

 ## 🎯 The Problem